evanheisler/strava-client-app/README.md

 ## About
 Small, proof-of-concept implementation of the Strava OAuth2 authentication flow and reading user data.

-⚠️ WARNING: The project uses browser-based authentication.
-OAuth2 uses refresh/access tokens and Strava enforces a strict 6 hour timeout, however be aware that there is potential for XSS.
-However, this project only **reads** data and does not write anything at this time.
+⚠️ **WARNING**: The project uses browser-based authentication.
+OAuth2 uses refresh/access tokens and Strava enforces a strict 6 hour timeout, but be aware that there is potential for XSS.

+This project only **reads** data and does not write anything at this time.

 ### Technology of Note
 * [ReactJS](https://react.dev/learn)